kyma-project/telemetry-manager/docs/user/integration/aws-cloudwatch/README.md

 To connect the AWS Distro to the AWS services, put the credentials of the created IAM user into the Kyma cluster.

-1. Create the secret by using the following command.
-Replace the `{ACCESS_KEY}` and `{SECRET_ACCESS_KEY}` to your access keys, and `{AWS_REGION}` with the AWS region you want to use
+1. Create the Secret with kubectl.
+In the following command, replace the `{ACCESS_KEY}` and `{SECRET_ACCESS_KEY}` to your access keys, and `{AWS_REGION}` with the AWS region you want to use:
     ```bash
     kubectl create secret generic aws-credentials --from-literal=AWS_ACCESS_KEY_ID={ACCESS_KEY} --from-literal=AWS_SECRET_ACCESS_KEY={SECRET_ACCESS_KEY} --from-literal=AWS_REGION={AWS_REGION}
     ```

 ### Deploy the AWS Distro

-After creating a secret and configuring the required users in AWS, we finally can deploy the AWS Distro.
-That is a specific distribution of an otel-collector which will take care of the conversion and dispatching of the OTLP based metrics and trace data in the cluster, to the AWS specific format and protocol.
+After creating a Secret and configuring the required users in AWS, deploy the AWS Distro.
+It is a specific distribution of an OTel collector, which converts and dispatches the OTLP-based metrics and trace data in the cluster to the AWS-specific format and protocol.

-1. Deploy the AWS Distro by calling
+1. Deploy the AWS Distro:
     ```bash
     kubectl -n $KYMA_NS apply -f ./resources/aws-otel.yaml
     ```

-### Setup Kyma Telemetry
+### Set up Kyma Telemetry

-Enable ingestion of the signals from your workloads, using the available features of the Kyma Telemetry module:
+Use the Kyma Telemetry module to enable ingestion of the signals from your workloads:

-1. Enable a LogPipeline which is shipping container logs of all workload directly to the AWS X-Ray service, leveraging the same secret as the AWS Distro is using, bypassing the AWS Distro.
-As logs are not yet supported by the AWS Distro and the Kyma feature is not based on OTLP yet, the integration here is not consistent with the rest for now.
-For that replace `{NAMESPACE}` and enable the LogPipeline by running:
+1. Enable a LogPipeline that ships container logs of all workloads directly to the AWS X-Ray service.
+Use the same Secret as for the AWS Distro, bypassing the AWS Distro.
+Replace the `{NAMESPACE}` placeholder in the following command and run it:
     ```bash
     kubectl apply -f ./resources/logpipeline.yaml
     ```
+     > **NOTE:** For now, the logging integration is inconsistent with the metrics and tracing integration.
+It will be updated to the common approach as soon as the AWS Distro supports logs, and the Kyma logging module uses OTLP.
-1. Enable a TracePipeline in the cluster so that all components have a well-defined OTLP based push URL in the cluster to send trace data to.
-For that replace `{NAMESPACE}` and apply a TracePipeline by calling
+1. Enable a TracePipeline in the cluster so that all components have a well-defined OTLP-based push URL in the cluster to send trace data to.
+Replace the `{NAMESPACE}` placeholder in the following command and run it:
     ```bash
     kubectl apply -f ./resources/tracepipeline.yaml
     ```
-1. Enable a MetricPipeline in the cluster so that all components have a well-defined OTLP based push URL in the cluster to send metric data to.
-Also it will activate annotation based metric scraping for workloads.
-For that replace `{NAMESPACE}` and apply a MetricPipeline by calling
+1. Enable a MetricPipeline in the cluster so that all components have a well-defined OTLP-based push URL in the cluster to send metric data to.
+Also, the MetricPipeline activates annotation-based metric scraping for workloads.
+Replace the `{NAMESPACE}` placeholder in the following command and run it:
     ```bash
     kubectl apply -f ./resources/metricpipeline.yaml
     ```

-## Verifying the results by deploying sample apps
+## Verify the results by deploying sample apps

-In order to verify the results of CloudWatch and X-Ray we will deploy sample applications for each service accordingly.
+To verify the results of CloudWatch and X-Ray, deploy sample applications for each service.

-### Verifying CloudWatch traces, logs, and metrics arrival
+### Verify CloudWatch traces, logs, and metrics arrival

-In order to deploy sample app which generates traces that we took from [aws-otel tutorial](https://docs.aws.amazon.com/eks/latest/userguide/sample-app.html):
+The sample app that generates traces in the following example is documented by AWS in their documentation: [Deploy a sample application to test the AWS Distro for OpenTelemetry Collector](https://docs.aws.amazon.com/eks/latest/userguide/sample-app.html).
-1. Deploy traffic generator app
+1. Deploy the traffic generator app:
     ```bash
     kubectl apply -n ${KYMA_NS} -f ./sample-app/traffic-generator.yaml
     ```
-1. Deploy an app using
+1. Deploy an example app:
     ```bash
     kubectl apply -n ${KYMA_NS} -f ./sample-app/deployment.yaml
     ```
-1. Port-forward an application in order to be able to access it by calling
+1. To access the application, port-forward it:
     ```bash
     kubectl -n ${KYMA_NS} port-forward svc/sample-app 4567
     ```
-1. Make some requests to the application like `localhost:4567` or `localhost:4567/outgoing-http-call`
+1. Make some requests to the application, for example, `localhost:4567` or `localhost:4567/outgoing-http-call`.
-1. Go to the `AWS X-Ray` tab, and check out the `Traces` section
+1. Go to **AWS X-Ray** > **Traces**.
-1. To verify the logs, you can go to `AWS CloudWatch`, then open the `Log groups` and select your cluster.
-Now, you can open `aws-integration.sample-app-*` and check out the logs of your application.
+1. To verify the logs, go to **AWS CloudWatch** > **Log groups** and select your cluster.
+Now, you can open `aws-integration.sample-app-*` and view the logs of your application.
-1. To verify metrics, you can go to the `All metrics`, and open the `aws-integration/otel-collector`
+1. To verify metrics, go to **All metrics** and open the `aws-integration/otel-collector`.

-### Creating the dashboard to observe incoming metrics and logs
+### Create the dashboard to observe incoming metrics and logs

-In order to create a dashboard, you should:
-1. Go to the `Dashboards` section
-1. Click `Create dashboard` and enter the name
+1. Go to **Dashboards** > **Create dashboard** and enter the name.
-1. Select the widget type and click `Next`
+1. Select the widget type and click **Next**.
-1. Select what you want to observe, either metrics or logs, and click `Next`
+1. Select what you want to observe, either metrics or logs, and click **Next**.
-1. Decide on which metrics and logs to include and click `Create widget`
+1. Decide which metrics or logs to include and click **Create widget**.

 ## AWS OTEL Collector and TraceId specifics

-Currently, there is no mechanism to properly convert TraceId from W3C context into the AWS TraceId format.
-Because of that, your application should emit traces with ids of the format compatible with AWS TraceId.
-In order to do that, you can use one of the available ADOT(AWS Distro for OpenTelemetry) SDKs:
+Currently, there is no mechanism to convert TraceId from W3C context into the AWS TraceId format.
+Because of that, your application should emit traces with IDs of the format compatible with AWS TraceId.
+To do that, you can use one of the available ADOT(AWS Distro for OpenTelemetry) SDKs:
 * [Go](https://aws-otel.github.io/docs/getting-started/go-sdk)
 * [Java](https://aws-otel.github.io/docs/getting-started/java-sdk)
 * [JavaScript](https://aws-otel.github.io/docs/getting-started/javascript-sdk)